dansmyers/HonorsThesisGuide/README.md

 Note that the section names can be changed to something more descriptive if it's appropriate.

+### Placement of the Literature Review

+In theses and dissertations, it's traditional to place the Literature Review right after the Introduction, before the original content.
+In many CS papers, however, the review often comes *after* the main body of the paper, before the conclusion.
+This placement allows the authors to present their original ideas first, then connect them back to the broader literature.

 ## Tips for Writing Individual Sections

 ### Abstract

-The abstract is a one-paragraph summary of the entire paper.
-Write this last.
+Your document should include an Abstract before the Introduction, which gives a one-paragraph summary of the entire paper.
+Write it last.

 ### Writing the Introduction